-- 1. Class or subject teachers raising a concern via staff or pastoral meetings or in the termly progress meetings with the SENDCO or Head of Learning Support and working with her to identify the pupil's needs and relevant support strategies. - 2.
+- 1. Class or subject teachers raising a concern via staff or pastoral meetings or in the termly progress meetings with the SENDCO and working with her to identify the pupil's needs and relevant support strategies. - 2.
 Responding to concerns raised by a parent of a pupil at either school. - 3.
 Liaising with feeder schools and parents of new pupils. - 4.
 Analysing computerised testing results (CAT4, InCAS, MiDYIS, Maths and Reading). - 5.
 Internal Specialist Assessment at Highfield

 If there is a concern parents are informed and their agreement is sought to carry out initial screening tests.
-Parents are informed of the outcome and the SENDCO/Head of Learning Support helps parents arrange further assessment if necessary (at the parents' expense).
+Parents are informed of the outcome and the SENDCO helps parents arrange further assessment if necessary (at the parents' expense).